-I am a PhD Candidate at MIT and CSAIL.
-My supervisor is Prof. Fox Harrell and I work at the Imagination, Computation and Expression Lab.
-I develop analytical tools and computational approaches to model identities and social experiences of users in both videogames and social media.
+I recently completed my Ph.D. in Computer Science at MIT and CSAIL.
+My supervisor was Prof. Fox Harrell and I worked at the Imagination, Computation and Expression Lab.
+For my research, I developed analytical tools and computational approaches to model identities and social experiences of users in both videogames and social media.
 These approaches make use of artificial intelligence (AI) techniques and a cross-disciplinary framework of cognitive science and social science research; they automatically identify, reveal, and quantitatively represent patterns of behaviors of users.
 My research stretches across the following:

 Tools and approaches for developing player models using their avatars with AI clustering and machine learning.